Think using WordPress forms to offer coupon codes is complicated? Think again!

 Getting your forms to calculate discount coupon codes is easy!
 Let’s look at how.

-How to Setup Coupon Codes with Your WordPress Forms
+How to Setup Coupon Codes in a WordPress Form

 We’ll build a quick demo form below to show how this is done.
 You’ll be able to use the same method in whatever form you already have set up.
-We’re going to use Conditional Logic to apply the discount rate only when a coupon code is entered, so be sure you have that add-on installed and activated.
+You’ll need Conditional Logic to apply the discount rate only when a coupon code is entered, so be sure you have that add-on installed and activated.
 This will handle either a flat discount or a percentage discount, but we’ll demo a percentage.

 Step 1: Add these 3 fields to your form